-Texas Climate News is an independent, nonprofit, nonpartisan magazine, written and edited by independent journalists.
+Texas Climate News, launched in 2008, is an independent, nonprofit, nonpartisan, online magazine, written and edited by independent journalists.
 We publish reporting and analysis about climate and sustainability.
-TCN was launched in 2008.

 We work in the public interest and base our coverage on traditional journalistic principles of independence, accuracy and fairness.